4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 Sometimes the CI/CD of a product becomes more complex and confusing than the product's microservices themselves.
 This is especially true when the CI / CD architecture is not given due importance.

 CI/CD looks like an unnecessary high tax on product development.
 But the paradox is that СI / CD is just necessary to reduce the costs and risks associated with making changes to the product.
 The main factor on which the cost of ownership of a product depends is the cost of making changes to the product.
-Therefore, the better and more effective the CI/CD in your product, the lower the TCO (Total cost of ownership)
+Therefore, the better and more effective the CI/CD in your product, the lower the TCO (Total Cost of Ownership)

 ML dev process.
 ML Pipeline
 ===========================